PayneJoe/PNova/README.md

 # PNova

 As we know [the original Nova implementation](https://github.com/microsoft/Nova)  is based on R1CS.
-Our target is to implement a plonkish versioned NOVA, folding multiple Gate, Wiring, and Lookup instances into one respectively.
+Our target is to implement a plonkish versioned NOVA, folding multiple Customer Gate/Lookup instances into one respectively.
 Thereafter, we can feed the folded instances into the relaxed Plonk SNARK.

 <br />